 (…existing texts…)

 An AP MLD may support TTLM negotiation.
-A non-AP MLD that performs ML (re)setup on at least two links with an AP MLD that sets the TID-To-Link Mapping Negotiation Support subfield of the MLD Capabilities And Operations field of the Basic Multi-Link element to a nonzero value shall support TTLM negotiation by setting the TID-To-Link Mapping Negotiation Support subfield of the MLD Capabilities And Operations field of the Basic Multi-Link element it transmits to a nonzero value.
+A non-AP MLD that performs (re)association and corresponding(#23044) ML (re)setup on at least two links with an AP MLD that sets the TID-To-Link Mapping Negotiation Support subfield of the MLD Capabilities And Operations field of the Basic Multi-Link element to a nonzero value shall support TTLM negotiation by setting the TID-To-Link Mapping Negotiation Support subfield of the MLD Capabilities And Operations field of the Basic Multi-Link element it transmits to a nonzero value.

 (…existing texts…)